graphery/graphane-doc/src/guide/in-depth/animation/viewport.md

 outline: deep
 ---

-# Animation when enter into the viewport
+# Animation in and out the viewport

 In this section, you discover how to animate the SVG graph Graphane when the component is visible into the viewport.